GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =
+* Bugfix: Column-names now match the filters in the sortable lists.

 = 1.7.0 =
 * Feature: Added field filtering to the url.
 Checkout [the documentation](https://gfexcel.com/docs/filtering/) for more info.
 * Feature: Added support for [Repeater fields](https://docs.gravityforms.com/repeater-fields/).